 I wanted to spend a little time sharing you with what can NOT be charged as interfering with police.
 Remember, when asserting these rights, you must at all times remain friendly and calm and comply with requests to provide your name, address, and identification.
 Beyond that, you always have the absolute right to:

 - Remain silent and refuse to answer questions without a lawyer present

 - Refuse to allow police officers to enter into your home without a valid search warrant

 - Refuse to engage in field sobriety tests

 - You have the right to stop answering questions even if you have started to answer them at any time and request an attorney

-If you have been arrested for Interfering with an Officer in Stamford or anywhere else in Connecticut you should contact an experienced Connecticut criminal defense lawyer to review all of the facts and details about your arrest and work to develop a defense strategy or game plan to fight the charges.
-In many cases it is your word against that of the arresting officer, which can be a tough case to defend.
-Often the best evidence against the charges is found through eye witnesses who may have observed what took place or who may have been present when the incident was alleged to have occurred.
+If you have been arrested for interfering with an officer in Stamford or anywhere else in Connecticut, you should contact an experienced Connecticut criminal defense lawyer to review all of the facts and details about your arrest and work to develop a defense strategy or game plan to fight the charges.
+In many cases, it is your word against that of the arresting officer, which can be a tough case to defend.
+Often the best evidence against the charges is found through eyewitnesses who may have observed what took place or who may have been present when the incident was alleged to have occurred.
 It is imperative to track down these witnesses and obtain statements from them before they move or forget important details of the incident.
-If the facts of your interfering allegation are minor and do not involve any injury to an officer or serious public safety concern often it may be possible to negotiate a reduction of the charges to the infraction of creating a public disturbance.
-This is a desirable outcome because it preserves your ability to participate in diversionary programs such as the accelerated rehabilitation program in the future.
-The use of the accelerated rehabilitation program should be considered a last resort unless the allegations are particularly serious for example when you engaged in a physical confrontation with an officer.
+Also, police bodycam footage is often very important to disprove these allegations.
+We also like to obtain information about the disciplinary history of the arresting officer.